Yao-Yin/Yao-Yin.github.io/docs/_posts/2021-05-15-my-journey-in-cs-and-math.md

 ### Design Patterns

 - Haven't decided where to study it (2021.5.15).
+- Learned it from working with excellent colleagues.
+(2021.12.17)

 I am also interested in other criteria such as distributed systems, but most of them need above courses as prerequite.
 I'll think about it after I finish the above courses.